Kraks/RefuncAAM/README.md

 #### Section 6

 The implementation of refunctionalized AAM is object `RefuncCPS` in `src/main/scala/refunc/RefuncCPS.scala`.
-In the paper, we also show a simplified version withou caching, which is implemented in `src/main/scala/refunc/RefuncCPSNoCache.scala`.
+In the paper, we also show a simplified version without caching, which is implemented in `src/main/scala/refunc/RefuncCPSNoCache.scala`.

 Additionally, as a reference of sound pushdown control-flow analysis, AAM with P4F allocator is implemented in `src/main/scala/refunc/SmallStepP4F.scala`.
 We use this to further test the pushdown control-flow property of our refunctionalized AAM.